nens/threedi-docs/source/h_schema_300.rst

 - Enable direct editing by adding a geometry to all layers that currently have it via a view, such as v2_pipe_view.
 And by linking information about cross-sections directly to the features to which that cross-section belongs (pipe/culvert/weir/orifice/cross-section location), instead of in a separate table v2_cross_section_definition.
 This already works this way via the Schematisation Editor.

-- Can link notifications from the schematization checker to a location, if applicable.
+- Can link notifications from the schematisation checker to a location, if applicable.

 - Make schematising structure control much easier and more visual.